 Recently, Trello made the biggest updates – got a newsfeed and improved notifications.
 Now you don’t have to wade through a number of boards to figure out what to focus on next.
 So far, Trello users created more than 2 billion cards to manage projects.

 Trello has three tiers: Freemium, Business Class, and Enterprise.
-Within Business tier, which is $9.99, you’ll be able to add integrations to your Trello space.
+Within the Business tier, which is $9.99, you’ll be able to add integrations to your Trello space.
 Enterprise plan is $20.83 per user, per month (billed annually) and can work for big companies with many teams.
-Here’s more info about Trello’s pricing.

-All the basic features of a project management tool are also at hand: you can create items with due-dates, assign responsibility, tag tasks as favorites, make checklists, etc. However, Zenkit doesn’t offer the milestone tracking, recurring option for tasks and has few native integrations.
+All the basic features of a project management tool are also at hand: you can create items with due dates, assign responsibility, tag tasks as favorites, make checklists, etc. However, Zenkit doesn’t offer milestone tracking, recurring options for tasks, and has few native integrations.

 Zenkit has three tiers – Personal, Plus, and Enterprise.
 Plus tier is $9 per month per unique member.
 Within it, you’ll get 10x more items and 2 times more attachment space.
 The price of the Enterprise plan is available upon request.

 Slack is a wide-known tool for businesses.
 Having popped up in 2013, it became the trendsetter in the world of business communication apps.
-Initially designed as a team chat tool, now Slack positions as a “collaboration hub”, because of its extensive software integration.
+Initially designed as a team chat tool, Slack now positions itself as a “collaboration hub”, because of its extensive software integration.